The Park's Story

 The park's development has been largely funded through donations provided by the Gateway Center, valued at over $15 million, for both the park's development and its ongoing maintenance/operations.

-The park is not only home to the Gateway Geyser, but also the Mississippi River Overlook, which stands 40 ft. tall on the west end of the park.
+The park is home to the Mississippi River Overlook, which stands 40 ft. tall on the west end of the park.
 Its tiered structure boasts stainless steel railings which are lit at night.
 Malcolm W. Martin Memorial Park is no doubt the best place to photograph the Gateway Arch and St. Louis Skyline!
 Many St. Louis postcards are captured by photographers from the overlook!
 It offers visitors marvelous views of the park and unprecedented views of the Gateway Arch, the Mississippi River, and the St. Louis city skyline.
 The park also provides passive open green space, ideal for play or picnics!

 Malcolm W. Martin was born in St. Louis in 1912.
 He graduated from Yale University in 1933 and St. Louis City College of Law in 1941, the same year in which he co-founded Martin, Peper, and Martin with his father and Chris Peper.
 Shortly after founding the firm, the United States entered into World War II.
 Martin was drafted into the U.S. Army as a private, spending much of his service time in London.
 He was promoted to sergeant, and was later involved in planning the D-Day invasion at Normandy.
 He studied the tides of the English Channel to find the best place, time, and method for the ships to arrive on the beaches.
 These contributions led to his promotion to captain, and involvement in coordinating the ships on D-Day.
 For his contributions in planning and coordinating the invasion of Normandy on D-Day, he received a Bronze Star.